Skip to main content

 info

-Don't rely on their version as it's OS wide and can be changed anytime though system updates.
+Don't rely on their version as it's OS wide and changing anytime though system updates.

 Cron Job